motu-tool/mOTUs/README.md

-Additionally, the tool includes four primary helper functions:
+Additionally, the tool includes six helper functions:

-* `download`: Provides programmatic access to the ~4 million genomes in the `motus-db`.
-* `downloadMGDB`: Downloads the mOTUs marker gene database.
 * `merge`: Combines multiple taxonomic profiles into a single file.
 * `classify`: Assigns user-submitted genomes to existing mOTUs.
 * `genomes`: Finds genomes by functional or taxonomic annotation.
+* `prep_long`: Finds genomes by functional or taxonomic annotation.
+* `download`: Provides programmatic access to the ~4 million genomes in the `motus-db`.
+* `downloadMGDB`: Downloads the mOTUs marker gene database.

 ---